-- 1. Host family telephones should only be used by students for local calls to Blue Lake Staff if they have a serious emergency.
+- 1. Students should only use host family telephones for local calls to Blue Lake Staff if they have a serious emergency.
 In this case, students must always ask permission to use the telephone. - 2.
 Students are not permitted to contact other members on the telephone.
 They will have all of their bus trips to talk with their friends in person, and should instead spend their time getting to know their host family and their culture. - 3.
 If a Host Family offers to let a student use the telephone to call the U.S., the charges must be put on the student's telephone calling card (which can be purchased either in the U.S. or in Europe).
 Students should know their calling card number, as well as the code number for reaching the U.S. operator for long distance service from each of the countries their group will be visiting. - 4.
 Above all, students must make sure that they do not leave their family with phone charges!